SalmaAlorifi/BookUIApp/README.md

 # BookUIApp

-SwiftUI for Books with animation
+Simple swiftUI for Books with animation

 ## App Overview :